v-rusmit/microsoft-graph-docs/api-reference/v1.0/api/officepolicy_get.md

-# Get user
+# Get office policy

-Retrieve the properties and relationships of user object.
+Retrieve the properties and relationships of office policy object.

 > Note: Getting a user returns a default set of properties only (*businessPhones, displayName, givenName, id, jobTitle, mail, mobilePhone, officeLocation, preferredLanguage, surname, userPrincipalName*).
 Use `$select` to get the other properties and relationships for the [user](../resources/user.md) object.